espocrm/documentation/docs/administration/upgrading-manually.md

 Find a needed upgraded package at https://www.espocrm.com/download/upgrades/.
 If the needed package is not listed you can try to compose an URL `https://www.espocrm.com/downloads/upgrades/EspoCRM-upgrade-{FROM}-to-{TO}.zip` by substituting the *from* and *to* versions.
 Maybe the needed file exists but not listed on the page.
-Note that there are no packages that skip minor versions. `6.0.10` can be upgraded to `6.1.3` but not to `6.2.0`.
+Note that there are no packages that skip minor versions. *6.0.10* can be upgraded to *6.1.3* in one step but cannot to *6.2.0*.

 ## 3. Copy files from copyBefore